Community Capacity Grant Application

 Important Information: We understand that new provision will not have these policies in place at point of application.
 It is mandatory that they are in place prior to provision starting.
 Policies needed:

 - Safeguarding policy - The provider lead is expected to have level 3 safeguarding training.
-Links to all training and Perinatal Mental Health training if relevant are provided if the application is successful.
+Links to all training are provided if the application is successful

 You will also need to attend the Early Help Community forum quarterly.
 Learn more about the Early Help Community forum.